-Mr. Shields, our Chief Executive Officer and President, is a seasoned life insurance executive who brings life insurance and information technology experience to our Board.
+Mr. Shields, our Chief Executive Officer, is a seasoned life insurance executive who brings life insurance and information technology experience to our Board.
 He has more than 30 years' experience in health insurance management, as well as professional certifications from Harvard University's Kennedy School of Government, Massachusetts Institute of Technology's Chief Network Officers Program, and Aubrey Daniels International.
 He has been named twice in CIO Magazine's Top 100 CIOs of the Year and has also been the recipient of ComputerWorld's Top 100 CIO Award.

-Prior to Citizens, Mr. Shields served as Chief Information Officer at FirstCare Health Plans from July 2015 to October 2018, and as Senior Vice President and Chief Information Officer at American Family Life Assurance Company of New York from 2002 to 2011.
+Prior to Citizens, Mr. Shields served as Chief Information Officer at FirstCare Health Plans from July 2015 to October 2018, and as Senior Vice President and Chief Information Officer at AFLAC from 2002 to 2011.

 Mr. Shields' significant technology and insurance experience are instrumental to the Board's oversight as the Company advances its strategic technology objectives.
-Mr. Shields recently completed the Cyber Security Oversight Certificate from Carnegie Mellon Institute.

-Christopher W. Claus, 62 Independent Director
+Christopher W. Claus, 63 Independent Director